"The curious paradox is that when I accept myself just as I am, then I can change."

 What is EMDR therapy?

-Eye Movement Desensitization and Reprocessing (EMDR) therapy is an extensively researched, effective psychotherapy method proven to help people recover from trauma and other distressing life experiences, including PTSD, anxiety, depression, and panic disorders.
+Eye Movement Desensitization and Reprocessing (EMDR) therapy is an extensively researched, effective psychotherapy method proven to help people recover from trauma and other distressing life experiences, such as PTSD, anxiety, depression, or panic disorders, among others.

 EMDR is an eight-phase treatment.
 Eye movements (or other bilateral stimulation) are used during one part of the session.
 After we collaboratively identify which memory to target first, I will ask you to hold different aspects of that event or thought in mind and to use your eyes to track my hand as it moves back and forth across your field of vision.
 In successful EMDR therapy, the meaning of painful events is transformed on an emotional level.
 For instance, a sexual assault victim shifts from feeling horror and self-disgust to holding the firm belief that, “I survived it and I am strong.”
 Unlike talk therapy, the insights clients gain in EMDR therapy result not so much from my [the therapist’s] interpretation, but from your own accelerated intellectual and emotional processes.
 The net effect is that clients conclude EMDR therapy feeling empowered by the very experiences that once debilitated them.
 Their wounds have not just closed, they have transformed.
 As a natural outcome of the EMDR therapeutic process, the clients’ thoughts, feelings and behavior are all robust indicators of emotional health and resolution—all without speaking in detail or doing homework used in other therapies.